 It’s definitely achievable – and the MASSIVE competitive advantage this would give you in life is incredible.

-Digital Essentialism is what is getting me to move towards this place in my life and my thinking.
+Digital Essentialism is what is getting me to move toward this place in my life and my thinking.

-Maybe I’ll aim to 30 and end up doing 22 hours – but I’m pretty confident that I’ll get to the 30 – I have some time to make up for this month but then you have the weekend – where you can easily do 2-hour days.
+Maybe I’ll aim for 30 and end up doing 22 hours – but I’m pretty confident that I’ll get to 30 – I have some time to make up for this month but then you have the weekend – where you can easily do 2-hour days.

-Cal has many ideas in this book which to a degree I’ve covered off in the last blogs – so I’ll get onto some of the other one’s I’ve picked up one by one.
+Cal has many ideas in this book which to a degree I’ve covered in the last blogs – so I’ll get onto some of the other ones I’ve picked up one by one.

 Walking Alone Every Day